ONE of the good guys of Scottish football in years gone by was a well-known Helensburgh man.

 The publishers, Pitch Publishing, say: “It is a fascinating perspective on a 31-year career, taking in international and club success, countless famous figures, Rangers triumphs including the first ‘Treble’ in 1949, Scotland’s famous 1967 Wembley win — plus a successful business career after football.”

-Bobby, who is 94 and still lives in the burgh, chatted at length to the author, retired QC Jack Davidson, a member of the British Society of Sports History with a particular interest in football.
+Bobby, who died on January 15 2020 at the age of 96, chatted at length to the author, retired QC Jack Davidson, a member of the British Society of Sports History with a particular interest in football.

 Jack has written a number of sports history articles for the Scotsman and the Herald as well as many sporting obituaries for both, and has also contributed extensively to football fanzines.

 His first book, ‘Highland Fling’, dealt with the career of Scotland’s leading Highland Games heavyweight athlete of recent times, Bill Anderson.

 Bobby, the manager who led Scotland to victory over newly-crowned world champions England in 1967, lived in Helensburgh for almost 50 years.

 The very successful player became a national hero asxa manager when his team beat Sir Alf Ramsay’s men at Wembley 3-2 in their first match after winning the Jules Rimet Trophy the previous year.